Counselor Education

 CNS ED 6860 Human Sexuality in Counseling: 3 semester hours

 Prerequisites: CNS ED 6030.
 This course focuses on integrating issues of human sexuality into the counseling process.
 The psycho-sexual development of the individual from birth throughout the lifespan is discussed and compared to other developmental tasks at each age.
-Themes related to influences from family, culture, environment, socioeconomic, ethnic, and religious perceptions of sexuality are integrated.
-The physiology of human sexual function is addressed, including variations in sexual orientation and gender identity.
+This course covers themes related to influences from family, culture, environment, socioeconomic, ethnic, and religious perceptions of sexuality and relationship orientation.

 CNS ED 6870 Counseling and Cultural Competence in a Global Society: 3 semester hours